-Project-I and Project-II: A student shall be asked to choose a Supervisor/guide at the beginning of the session (notified by the department) III - Semester.
-After consulting with guide, the students shall be asked to finalize a topic (preferably within first month) for his/her project, and finally the students must submit a progress report to the department with a presentation (as notified by the department).
-The students shall continue with the same project (same topic and same guide) in IV semester, and finally must have to submit a final report in the form of a dissertation with a vivavoce in presents of an external.
-The students are needed to take an Industry and Technical Institutes tour so that they get familiar with the applications of Mathematics in present day Research and Development works, and its recent trends of applicability.
-Total credit for the Project-I and Project-II is 10 (4+6).
-Total credit for the Project-I and Project-II is 10(4+6).
-Doing a project in master degree level will enhance the capacity of the students in solving problems and, further, the students can decide about their future prospects.
-T-Theory, P-Practical, Pt-Project
+Project-II: A student shall be asked to choose a Supervisor/guide at the beginning of the session (notified by the department) III - Semester.
+After consulting with guide, the students shall be asked to finalize a topic (preferably within first month) for his/her project.
+The students must submit a progress report to the department with a presentation (as notified by the department).
+The students shall continue with the same project (same topic and same guide) in IV semester, and finally must have to submit a final report in the form of a dissertation with a viva-voce in presents of an external.
+The students are needed to take an Industry and Technical

-2 | Page Syllabus of M. A. / M. Sc. in Mathematics & Computing, RGU
+2 | Page Syllabus of M. Sc. in Mathematics & Computing, RGU